- Fellowship Eligibility

 Fellowship Eligibility: To be eligible for the program, candidates must have received their doctoral degrees (Ph.D., M.D. or J.D.) within five years prior to the start of the appointment.
 All doctoral requirements must be fulfilled and the degree awarded before the start of the fellowship.
+People holding current positions with rank above post-doctoral scientist are not eligible for appointment under university rules.
+Those holding current post-doc positions should contact our office to determine eligibility.
 The program is open to U.S. and non-U.S. citizens.
 Columbia University is an affirmative action/equal opportunity employer.
 Minorities and women are encouraged to apply.

 To apply to the EI Fellows program candidates must submit the following documents:

 - 3 Recommendation Letters

 In addition to submitting the application and proposal, applicants are encouraged, but not required, to contact their desired multidisciplinary mentoring team, i.e. two or more senior faculty members or research scientists/scholars at Columbia University with whom they would like to work during their appointment.
 Please note that an endorsement from a faculty member or researcher does not guarantee acceptance into the program.

 Research Proposal Format

 Five (5) page maximum; double-spaced; one-inch margins; minimum 11 point standard font.

 References are required but not counted toward the 5-page maximum.
 They should be included in the same document.

 The research proposal should address how the proposed work will contribute to the goal of global sustainable development.
 Proposals may suggest participating in, contributing to, or extending existing multidisciplinary Earth Institute projects.
 Candidates are also encouraged to develop new, innovative projects that connect Earth Institute expertise.